AaronLeoCooper/angular-guidebook/src/assets/md/guide/angular-cli.md

 the Angular CLI will help ensure that your app remains consistent as it grows.
 Consistency is important for developing a codebase that stays easy to manage and make changes to later, no matter no big it grows.

+## Angular CLI Config

+One of the caveats that some framework management CLI tools come with is that they limit the amount of customisation possible to the development or build steps.
+Often this means that the tool needs to have added an "eject" feature to allow developers to take over the management of the tooling of their project, which is almost always a non-reversible action.

+The Angular team have thought about this problem, and in response, they've built their CLI tool to accept a configuration file to allow the developer to alter some of the features of the tool, extending its usefulness and giving less of a reason to need to eject the tool after setting up a project.

+The tool does still offer the `ng eject` command if you do decide to remove it and maintain the complete set of tooling and configurations yourself, however.